DV

 What is the difference between VT and VTI?

-VT (Vanguard Total World Stock ETF) tracks FTSE Global All Cap Index with an international strategy, while VTI (Vanguard Total Stock Market ETF) tracks CRSP US Total Market Index with a basket approach.
+VT (Vanguard Total World Stock ETF) tracks FTSE Global All Cap Index with an international approach, while VTI (Vanguard Total Stock Market ETF) tracks CRSP US Total Market Index with a basket approach.
 They are issued by Vanguard and Vanguard respectively.

 Can I hold both VT and VTI?